 /// <reference types="mle-js" />

-If you only need declarations of a few particular modules, you may also install their declarations individually:
+If you only need declarations of a particular module, you may also install declarations individually:

 npm install mle-js-oracledb